New Text Supplement

 This new 80-page text supplement (in 5 short chapters) is intended for students in any science class, grades 7-10.
 The 2015 version available online now is basically the 2014 version that has been greatly revised and improved in several areas.
 If you used the 2014 version, you should get the latest 2015 version, and read the "What's New in This Edition?" to see just what has changed.
-Corresponding changes are also included in the new teaching guide.
+Corresponding changes are also included in the latest teaching guide, TEACH..

 Science Surprises can replace (or supplement) the usual Ch.1 in any secondary science textbook with an updated and more accurate treatment of how science works, what it can and cannot do, and why science is so effective for increasing our understanding of the natural world.
 The book particularly addresses the many misconceptions about NOS, e.g., the myth of the "Scientific Method."
 [Read the short passage about this being a myth, from the Framework for K-12 Science Education, p.
 78 (NRC 2012)].It also satisfies virtually ALL of the new NOS standards (in NGSS and Common Core).